 Get your plan.

 If you have a plan and you know that God has called you to this plan, but the next step hasn’t come, do you just give up and say this isn’t it?
-Or do you wait on the Lord?
+Or do you wait for the Lord?

 “Let us hold unswervingly to the hope we profess, for he who promised is faithful ( Heb.
 10:23, NIV)